 Strong fatigue may include significant weakness, prolonged dizziness, or difficulty standing.
 This level is uncommon and usually happens when several factors combine, such as dehydration, prolonged heat exposure, or underlying circulation sensitivity.

-The Counterintuitive Reason Extremely Cold Showers Do Not Always Increase Energy
+Why Very Cold Showers Do Not Always Boost Energy

 Many people believe cold showers always increase energy.